Legit Benefits Of Minimalism And Living With Less

 👉 The world will benefit from your focus and contributions

 What would you do or create if you had all of the time, energy, and focus necessary?
 That’s the kind of thing that will impact the world.
-The world needs your gifts and you can’t give them if you’re always running on empty.
+The world needs your gifts, and you can’t give them if you’re always running empty.

 #9.
 There Is Sweet, Sweet Freedom With Less Stuff

-This freeing sensation is partly from the loss of visual and mental overwhelm and partly from the dopamine release (the happy hormone) that comes when we check something off a list.
-If each cluttered item was like a box to check, you would be stacking the happiness chips.
+This freeing sensation comes partly from the loss of visual and mental overwhelm and partly from the release of dopamine (the happy hormone) that comes when we check something off a list.
+If each cluttered item were like a box to check, you would be stacking the happiness chips.

 Check ✔

 Our belongings weigh us down in one way or another.
 We are responsible for them.
 If we move, we have to rehome them or choose to trash them.
-If we travel we have to decide what needs to be tended to while we’re away.
+If we travel, we have to decide what needs to be done while we’re away.

 The fewer things we have to worry about or tend to, the freer we actually are.
 Find freedom in reduction!